vanling/docs/reference/system/server.md

 Compares and retrieve the difference of the current schema vs the schema in JSON request body.

-Alternatively, upload a JSON or CSV schema file.
+Alternatively, upload a JSON or YAML schema file.
 Relies on a `multipart/form-data` encoded request like regular file uploads.
 Check [Upload a File](/reference/files#upload-a-file) for more information.

 ### Query Parameters